mozilla/application-services/docs/design/test-faster.md

 suite, or the arg-parser your examples use, or etc.

 Unfortunately, all cargo knows is that these are `dev-dependencies`, and not which targets actually use them.
-(Aside: Now that per-target feature selection is stable we actually could fix this, however it would be extremely tedious, far worse than the approach outlined in this document).

 Additionally, unqualified invocations of cargo (that is, without `-p`) might have an even worse time if we aren't careful.
 If I run, `cargo test`, cargo